 (informative) Example of data sheet

-Introduction

 The data sheet in Figure H-1 shows an example of data sheet for autonomous star tracker.

 The fields that can be filled in are identified in an italic font.

 The example values filled in are just for formatting purposes and do not relate to an existing star sensor.